Sidestepping Congress, Trump Administration Proposes More Work Rules For Food Stamps

 "I do not support unilateral and unjustified changes that would take food away from families," she said.

-Rep. Mike Conaway, R-Texas, the chairman of the House Agriculture committee cheered the administration's push.
+Rep. Mike Conaway, R-Texas, the chairman of the House Agriculture committee, cheered the administration's push.

-"This is an issue we took head-on in the House-passed farm bill, creating a roadmap for states to more effectively engage [able-bodied adults without dependents] in this booming economy," Conaway said in a statement.
+"This is an issue we took head-on in the House-passed farm bill, creating a road map for states to more effectively engage [able-bodied adults without dependents] in this booming economy," Conaway said in a statement.

 "I applaud the proposed rule and proudly stand with the Trump administration in demonstrating the importance of state accountability and recipient success."